streetmix/streetmix/docs/docs/user-guide/segments.md

 ### Cycletrack (bike lane + median or buffer)

-- **Subtypes:** One-way, two-way
+- **Subtypes:** One-way, two-way (bidirectional)

-- Painted buffer.
+- **Minimum width**: 3m (10 ft) (for bidirectional, one-way uses regular bike lane dimensions not including buffer)
+  - CROW, _Design Manual for Bicycle Traffic_ (2016)
+    - Dimensions of bidirectional paths, at different volumes of bicycle traffic, range from 2.5m to 4m (page 237, "V16: Segregated cycle path")
+    - Verges alongside cycle paths of at least 0.5m must be maintained (page 185, "Verges and plants", and page 241, "V18: Segregation verge cycle path -- carriageway")
+  - NACTO, _Urban Bikeway Design Guide_ (Second Edition, 2014)
+    - One-way cycle track, not including buffer (page 32, "Design Guidance: One-Way Protected Cycle Tracks")
+      > The minimum desired width for a cycle track should be 5 feet.
+In areas with high bicyclist volumes or uphill sections, the minimum desired width should be 7 feet to allow for bicyclists passing each other.
+    - Two-way cycle track, not including buffer (page 44, "Design Guidance: Two-Way Protected Cycle Tracks")
+      > The desirable two-way cycle track width is 12 feet.
+Minimum width in constrained locations is 8 feet.
+  - _Boston Complete Streets Guidelines_ (2013)
+    - Cycle tracks (page 128)
+      > "The minimum width of a one-way cycletrack is 5' to 7', and a two-way cycletrack is 8'.
+When adjacent to on-street parking, a minimum 2' to 3' buffer should be provided between parking and cycle track."
+- **Maximum width**: None

+#### Note on widths

+There is no "preferred" cycletrack width that works for every scenario.
+Ideal cycletrack widths should take into account volume of bicycle traffic, classification of the motorway, and adjacent segments (like parking or sidewalks), not to mention constraints, such as available right-of-way, that make any dedicated cycle path better than none at all.
+Furthermore, a cycle path should be buffered from adjacent uses, which can be anything from a painted surface to a planting strip.
+Whether those are included in the width of the cycletrack itself or should be drawn as a separate segment depends on what needs to be communicated.

+For the "default" use case in Streetmix for _two-way (bidirectional) cycletracks_, our convention (developed in collaboration with The Institute for Transportation & Development Policy) is to use a minimum width of 3m (10 ft).
+This accounts for the 2.5m (approximately 8 ft) minimum width specified in source guidelines with a minimum 0.5m "verge" buffer.
+For instance, CROW's _Design Manual for Bicycle Traffic_ notes that bidirectional paths "up to 2.50 m wide a path will have a verge on both sides which can be ridden on, giving cyclists room to swerve" (page 237) and that "verges alongside cycle paths must be ... an obstacle-free space of at least 0.50 m" (page 185).

+#### Painted buffer (not currently automatic)

 2 solid white lines with diagonal hatching.
 2 feet minimum because it would be impractical to paint a buffer area less than this.
 3-feet buffer seems to be a pretty appropriate starting default.
 Buffer can be included with the bike lane as the total "bike lane width" (so a 2-ft buffer + 5-ft bike lane, or 3-ft buffer + 4-ft bike lane = 7-ft bike lane).

 - Source: NACTO Urban Bikeway Design Guide (April 2011) pp 20-22

 ### Other types of bike lanes